-- launch a new Chemical Precursor Risk Management Unit to increase oversight over precursors, enhance monitoring and surveillance, and enable timely law enforcement action; and - expand powers to strengthen law enforcement to act against illegal drugs and precursors under the Controlled Drugs and Substances Act. - The Government of Canada will also introduce new tools for law enforcement and improve operational coordination, including by: - expanding capacity for intelligence collection by the Communications Security Establishment (CSE) in order to develop a better picture of illegal drug supply chains and to work with the RCMP, Public Safety Canada and other partners to identify opportunities to disrupt organized crime; - creating regional hubs to coordinate national, regional, and local law enforcement activities against organized crime and illegal drugs; and - Expanding capacity of the RCMP and proposing to the U.S. the creation of a new North American Joint Strike Force to target transnational organized crime. - Establishing the Integrated Money Laundering Intelligence Partnership that will bring together law enforcement and the financial sector to enhance information sharing.
-The initial focus will be on money laundering associated with fentanyl trafficking.
+- accelerating the regulatory process for banning precursor chemicals to enable swift action by law and border enforcement authorities to prevent their illegal importation and use; - creating a new Canadian Drug Analysis Centre to support 2,000 investigations a year and expand capacity at regional labs; - launching a new Chemical Precursor Risk Management Unit to increase oversight over precursors, enhance monitoring and surveillance, and enable timely law enforcement action; and - expanding powers to strengthen law enforcement to act against illegal drugs and precursors under the Controlled Drugs and Substances Act. - The Government of Canada continues to introduce new tools for law enforcement and improve operational coordination, including by: - expanding capacity for intelligence collection by the Communications Security Establishment (CSE) in order to develop a better picture of illegal drug supply chains and to work with the RCMP, Public Safety Canada and other partners to identify opportunities to disrupt organized crime; - creating regional hubs to coordinate national, regional, and local law enforcement activities against organized crime and illegal drugs; and - Expanding capacity of the RCMP and collaborating with the U.S. to establish and implement a new North American Joint Strike Force to target transnational organized crime. - Established the Integrated Money Laundering Intelligence Partnership (IMLIP) that is bringing together law enforcement and the financial sector to enhance information sharing.
+The initial focus will be on money laundering associated with fentanyl trafficking. - Through the 2025 Liberal Party of Canada platform, the Prime Minister has committed to hiring 1,000 new RCMP officers and 1,000 new border officers to fight drug trafficking and other crimes.
+Further investments will also be made to support criminal prosecutions targeting drug traffickers. - Between January 1 and April 30, 2025, the CBSA has already seized: - 698 kg of cocaine from the U.S., compared to 360 kg from all other countries combined 66% of seized cocaine came from the U.S. - 60 kg of methamphetamine from the U.S., compared to 368 kg from all other countries combined 14% of seized methamphetamine came from the U.S. - 0.045 kg of fentanyl from the U.S., compared to 2.1 kg from all other countries combined 2% of seized fentanyl came from the U.S. - 203 kg of cannabis from the U.S., compared to 4,958 kg from all other countries combined 4% of all seized cannabis came from the U.S. - 107,935 kg of tobacco from the U.S., compared to 584,220 kg from all other countries combined 16% of seized tobacco came from the U.S.